Pearls from artists* # 119

 Comments are welcome!

-Posted on November 26, 2014, in An Artist's Life, Art in general, Inspiration, Pearls from Artists, Photography, Quotes and tagged "He and She", "liquid modernity", "What's the Story: Essays about art theater and storytelling, activate, adjust, again, Anne Bogart, artists, arts organizations, calls, certain, challenges, change, climate, confronted, constant, course, encountered, environment, experienced, flourish, fluid, functions, future, heavily, individual, inevitable, life, liquid, living, midst, models, moment, never, notion, onus, pearls from artists, philosopher, Polish, predictable, present, previously, proposals, realignment, reeling, responsibilities, ripe, role, secure, seismic, several, shift, society, stable, uncertain, unending, vanished, weigh, world, years, Zygmunt Bauman.
+Posted on November 26, 2014, in 2014, An Artist's Life, Art in general, Inspiration, Pearls from Artists, Photography, Quotes and tagged "He and She", "liquid modernity", "What's the Story: Essays about art theater and storytelling, activate, adjust, again, Anne Bogart, artists, arts organizations, calls, certain, challenges, change, climate, confronted, constant, course, encountered, environment, experienced, flourish, fluid, functions, future, heavily, individual, inevitable, life, liquid, living, midst, models, moment, never, notion, onus, Pearls from Artists, philosopher, Polish, predictable, present, previously, proposals, realignment, reeling, responsibilities, ripe, role, secure, seismic, several, shift, society, stable, uncertain, unending, vanished, weigh, world, years, Zygmunt Bauman.
 Bookmark the permalink.
 Comments Off on Pearls from artists* # 119.